neemzy/patchwork/README.md

 # Patchwork

+*Note : the docs aren't fully finished yet, but it is coming very soon.*

 **Patchwork** is a **PHP 5.4+ full-stack web framework**, which main purpose is to gather the best tools available together in order to provide a minimalist yet complete start point for building small to medium **web applications**.

 ## Round table